Heathrow indecision highlights Europe's airport crunch

 By 2035, airports across Europe will be unable to accommodate some 2 million flights due to capacity shortages according to Eurocontrol, the European Organisation for the Safety of Air Navigation.

-The economic cost of being unable to accommodate the demand is estimated at up to 818,000 jobs lost and an annual loss in GDP of between 28 billion and 52 billion euros (20.37-37.47 billion pound), the European Commission said this week.
+The economic cost of being unable to accommodate the demand is estimated at up to 818,000 jobs lost and an annual loss in GDP of between 28 billion and 52 billion euros ($31-57 billion), the European Commission said this week.

 The Commission announced measures this week to boost the aviation sector but faced criticism for not encouraging member states to do more to boost airport capacity.